m-butterfield/orangered/README.md

 Create the database tables and base data:

     kubectl exec -it <orangered pod name> -- python -c 'from app import db; db.create_all()' && python -c 'from subreddits import insert_subreddits; insert_subreddits()'

+Modify hosts file to point to the minikube ingress:

+    echo "$(minikube ip) dev.orangered.io" | sudo tee -a /etc/hosts

+Go to <a href="dev.orangered.io">dev.orangered.io</a> to see your sweet new running app.

 ### Google cloud instructions: